AlexeySamosadov/gk/proposals/random-poc/README.md

 This proves nodes maintain the computational capacity they claimed during regular PoC phase.

 **ML Nodes** with `POC_SLOT=true` continue serving inference - their compute capacity is not verified during this event.

+**POC_SLOT Timing and Weight Verification**: Confirmation PoC uses the current epoch's POC_SLOT allocation to determine which nodes participate.
+During epoch N's inference phase:
+- Verification targets: Nodes with `POC_SLOT=false` in current epoch N (scheduled to do PoC at start of epoch N+1)
+- This verifies BOTH types of weights:
+  - Fresh weights: Computed during epoch N's PoC phase (these nodes had `POC_SLOT=false` at start of epoch N)
+  - Preserved weights: Carried forward from earlier epochs (these nodes had `POC_SLOT=true` at start of epoch N, but now have `POC_SLOT=false`)

+**Question**: Using current epoch's POC_SLOT means we verify preserved weights that were NOT re-computed during this epoch's PoC phase.
+Alternative approach: use previous epoch's POC_SLOT to verify only weights that were just computed during epoch N. Current implementation verifies all weights contributing to rewards regardless of when computed.

 ### Enforcement